 Expectations meet reality.
 The 40% time-to-hire reduction doesn't materialize.
 The vendor blames implementation quality.
 The company blames the vendor.
 Everyone quietly agrees not to talk about it publicly.

-A talent acquisition director who'd lived through two failed implementations told me: "If I did it again, I'd spend the first six months on data quality and recruiter buy-in before touching the AI.
+The retrospective wisdom from practitioners who've lived through failed implementations converges on the same insight, captured in numerous G2 and TrustRadius reviews: "If I did it again, I'd spend the first six months on data quality and recruiter buy-in before touching the AI.
 We tried to run before we could walk.
 Hell, we tried to run before we had legs."

 The ROI Numbers Everyone Cites (And What They Actually Mean)